-47. Greatcoat.-As described in paragraph 15,
+47. Greatcoat.-As described in paragraph 15, but of blue cloth, with buttons and badges as for serge frock.

-but of blue cloth, with buttons and badges of the serge frock.
+48. Waterproof Coat.-As described in para-

-48. Waterproof Coat.-As described in paragraph 19, but of blue gabardine.
+graph 19, but of blue gabardine.
 Badges of rank in bronze.
 A black oilskin coat may be worn if desired.